 Instructions

 - In a medium bowl, combine the flour, coconut, brown sugar, salt, and coconut oil.
 The mixture may be a bit crumbly, but that's okay!
 Press the mixture into the prepared pan using your fingers.
+Bake the crust for 15 minutes.
+The crust will be firm, fragrant, and just beginning to brown.
+Remove and set aside to cool while you make the filling.

 - While the mixer is on a low speed, add the eggs one at a time, scraping down the sides of the bowl as needed.
 Add the lime juice and zest.
 Mix until combined.
 Scrape down the sides of the bowl to ensure everything is fully incorporated.